Jiang-Gianni/DGAFstack/README.md

 ```bash
 make rest
 ```
-This will **remove** the `frontend/lib/models/rest` directory and recreate it with a {go_package}.go.dart file and a {go_package}.go.g.dart file for each distinct package defined in the `backend/rest` directory (if there are multiple .go files of the same package then only one is considered). \
+This will **remove** the `frontend/lib/models/rest` directory and recreate it with a {go_package}.go.dart file and a {go_package}.go.g.dart file for each distinct package defined in the `backend/rest` directory (if there are multiple .go files of the same package then only one is considered).
-Refer to the `Makefile` to see what this last command does.

 ## gRPC
-To install the protocol compiler and generator for Go and Dart run the comand:
+To install the protocol compiler and generator for both Go and Dart run the comand:
 ```bash
 make igrpc
 ```
-Run the followings and check if they are all in the system's $PATH and add them if not:
+Run the followings, check if they are all in the system's $PATH and google how to add/install them if not:
 ```bash
 command -v protoc
 command -v protoc-gen-go